emonetlab/emonetlab/README.md

 Navigation menu items and links are located in `_data/navigation.yml`.

-## Lab members, alumni, publications...
+## Lab members and alumni

-All data is sorted alphabetically or by year depending on the content type.
-No need to reorder entries in the data files when adding/removing information.
+All data is sorted alphabetically.
+No need to reorder entries in the source data files when adding/removing information.

 -  Lab members data is located in `_data/team.yml`.
 -  Alumni data is located in `_data/alumni.yml`.
   - Once a lab member leaves:
     - Move their picture from `assets/team` to `assets/team/alumni`.
     - Move their data from `team.yml` to `alumni.yml`.
-    - ***Note:** the `team.html` and `alumni.html` pages look for pictures in their respective folders automatically.*
+    - ***Note:** the `_layouts/team.html` and `_layouts/alumni.html` pages look for pictures in their respective folders automatically.*
--  Neuroscience publications data is located in `_data/publications-neuro.yml`.
--  Microbiology publications data is located in `_data/publications-micro.yml`.
-  - ***Note:** the "Everything" publications page populates automatically by combining both data files.*

 Example entry for a new lab member: